 45 min per candidate; 3-4 candidates and one faculty member per group

 The opponent starts the discussion by giving his/her prepared feedback, followed by joint feedback and discussion.
 As all group members should have read all submissions, the discussion will start right away without any presentation first.
 However, the candidate can start by telling if there is something specific the group should know or something he or she particularly needs feedback on.

 There will be a discussion in the group with feedback from all group members including the faculty member leading the group.
 Hence, you are required to read the submissions of all the members of your group.

 You have a particular responsibility act as opponent and provide feedback on one of the other participants’ submissions.
 Prepare feedback, totaling 10-12 minutes.

 The other group members submissions are available in Dropbox.
 You should have receivced an email with folder invitation from Dropbox.

 Application: Students wanting to participate in the workshop, should register by sending an application by email to Birte Horn-Hanssen: email@example.com with all documents.

-Respons from us: You should expect to hear from us about mid-May if you have received a spot or not.
+Respons from us: You should expect to hear from us about soon after this date

 The application should include: